Our knowledge of orthopaedics. Your best health.

 Surgery

-Surgeons can reconstruct the bone, joint, or soft tissue site.
-They may use bone grafts, artificial joints, or a combination of these.
-The goal is to restore the body part so that the patient can do their normal everyday activities.
+Most commonly, there are several options for reconstruction that may use bone grafts, artificial joints, or a combination of both.
+The goal is to restore the body part so the patient can do their normal, everyday activities.

-The amount of function that can be restored from reconstructive surgery depends upon how much muscle and joint tissue can be preserved while still removing the entire tumor.
+The amount of function that can be restored from reconstructive surgery depends on how much muscle and joint tissue can be preserved (saved) while still removing the entire tumor.
+The most important goal is always to help the patient become cancer-free and lower the chance that the tumor will come back.

 Reconstruction of hip joint after Ewing's sarcoma